SESYNC-ci/data-package-lesson/docs/_slides/publish.md

 ===

 Though a bit different, [Zenodo](https://zenodo.org/) facilitates publishing (with a DOI) and archiving all research outputs from all research fields.

 This can be used to publish releases of your code that lives in a GitHub repository.
 However, since GitHub is not designed for data storage and is not a persistent repository, this is not a recommended way to store or publish data.
+{:.notes}

 ===